ghoulmann/pedagogue/preamble.rst

 * value authentic learning and assessment that serves beyond the walls of the classroom;
 * encourage and provide for `connected learning  <http://dmlhub.net/sites/default/files/ConnectedLearning_report.pdf>`_.

 We recognize that since 1986, pedagogy research has followed The Mentor in calling for these best-practice mandates.
-We bear witness to the chilling effects of the following power centers on the implementation and innovation of best practices for our students: The State; School Boards; Superintendents; The Principal and administration; The Federal Governamnet; Lobbyists.
+We bear witness to the chilling effects of the following power centers on the implementation and innovation of best practices for our students: The State; School Boards; Superintendents; The Principal and administration; The Federal Government; Lobbyists.

 We recognize too that the Mentor is not alone, and that schools have been failing students across the curriculum since the success of Sputnik. [#]_